8 Simple Facebook Ad Hacks to Help You Spend Less and Sell More

 Simply show them other people who have done exactly that.
 It’s called user-generated content, and it involves showcasing images, text, and user-generated videos that your customers created themselves to showcase your goods.

 Not only are you saving money by using photos and videos from your customers, but you’re ensuring a sales boost by relying on visual media.
-Whether it’s a contest where you ask fans to create their own ad or simply reposting a photo from a social media user showing off your product, this kind of user-generated content not only shows that you’re a legitimate product or service but also shows that people actually enjoy what you’re trying to sell.
+Whether it’s a contest where you ask fans to create their own ad or simply reposting a photo from a social media showing off your product.
+This kind of user-generated content not only shows that you’re a legitimate product or service.
+Also, it shows that people actually enjoy what you’re trying to sell.

 #7.
 Research Your Competition